 In order to gain the greatest benefit from our program, we strongly encourage all students to participate in the full afternoon program.
-In the event that is not possible, students may be picked up at 4:00 dismissal or 5:00 dismissal.
+In the event that is not possible, students may be picked up at 5:00 dismissal.
 Site Coordinators should be notified if picking up outside of those times.

 Q: My student has a medical condition (disability, food allergy, etc.) that staff members need to know about.
 What should I do?

 Please notify the site coordinator in advance of any medical condition related to your child.

 Q: Who works for the 21st Century Program?

 Our academic support activities are staff by certified Manchester School District teachers and paraprofessionals.
 We also employ enrichment staff and partner organizations to provide additional activities and programming for students.
 All staff must pass a background check through the Manchester School District.